Table of Contents

 The clinical symptoms show a scaly, rough skin and the patient often suffers from itching and an unpleasant tightness of the skin.

-The dry skin often leads to barrier disorder.
-Therefore, secondary inflammation and super infection by bacteria may result.
+Dry skin often leads to barrier disorder.
+Therefore, secondary inflammation and superinfection by bacteria may result.
 Consequently, the skin cracks and forms an eczema craquele, also named drying eczema or asteatotic eczema.

 Typical symptoms of sebostasis are Brittle and scrubby hair.